Advertising, PR and Media Design (APRD)

 Grading Basis: Letter Grade

-APRD 5014 (3) Advanced Practices and Tools of Experience Design
+APRD 5014 (3) Advanced Tools for Interaction Design

 Requisites: Restricted to graduate students in Strategic Communication Design (STCM-MAP)